thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

 If you wish to [build binaries from source](#building-from-source), you will to install rust from https://www.rust-lang.org/tools/install.

-You will also need to have moquitto installed.
+You will also need to have mosquitto installed.
 Check your package manager for an available version, or you can [building from source](https://github.com/eclipse/mosquitto).
 (If you build from source, add `WITH_TLS=yes` flag to make).

 ## Building from source